 National Pet Fire Safety Day

-The History Of National Pet Fire Safety Day
+The History of National Pet Fire Safety Day

-Ways To Keep Your Pets Safe
+Ways to Keep Your Pets Safe

 • Never leave lit candles or fireplaces unattended.

-• Make a fire safety evacuation plan.
+• Create a fire safety evacuation plan.

 Observing National Pet Fire Safety Day